How to assign a permanent drive letter to a USB drive on Windows

 What to do when the Change drive letter button is not working

-8. When you're done selecting a drive letter, you click on the OK button.
+8. When you're done selecting a drive letter, you click the OK button.

 Assign a permanent drive letter to a USB drive in Windows 10